leonp/leonp.github.io/about/index.md

 <div class="c-link-underline">

-    <p>I'm Leon, digital manager at <a href="https://www.suffolklibraries.co.uk">Suffolk Libraries</a>.
+    <p>I'm Leon, web services manager at <a href="https://www.suffolklibraries.co.uk">Suffolk Libraries</a>.
 I manage our web and customer service teams, as well as <a href="/work/">several IT projects</a>.
 I also help manage our network and staff and public PCs.
 My remit is <strong>anything running over the internet and on a screen</strong>.</p>

     <p>Suffolk County Council contracts us to run the county's library service.</p>